 This Yoga Nidra is a guided yoga meditation to purify the body through chakras (energy centers) and their individual sound vibrations.
 The meditation systematically locates important chakras.
 Each chakra is associated with an element and has a bija mantra (seed sound vibration).
 Mental and emotional blockages at each center are cleared by focusing on the...
 Continue Reading →

 This is the fourth meditation in our series.
 We first became familiar with the process of witnessing.
 Then we began to look objectively at the programming and conditioning of the mind.
 The third meditation was about discarding negative conditioning and connecting with an inner source of strength.
 This fourth meditation is about looking at various...
 Continue Reading →

-This meditation reveals the perpetual and consequential programming, or the conditioning process, of the mind that began at birth.
-Think of the body and mind as hardware and software that are constantly growing, and being shaped and formed, by everything the body-mind is exposed to.
-This body-mind complex absorbs, processes, and stores everything to create...
+This meditation reveals the perpetual and consequential programming, the conditioning process, of the mind that began at birth.
+Think of the body and mind as hardware and software that are constantly growing and being shaped and formed by everything the body-mind is exposed to.
+This body-mind complex absorbs, processes, and stores everything to create our...
 Continue Reading →

 In this practice, we will learn to be a witness, a neutral spectator, without actively participating in the physical breathing or mental processes.
 Simply being in the present moment, observing, has a significant effect in calming the body, mind, and emotions.
 You will feel it in this practice.
 Table of Contents Introduction Being a Witness...
 Continue Reading →

 Yoga Nidras are practices with directed awareness that prevent the mind from wandering into day dreams.
 Instead of losing ourselves in thoughts, the point of meditation is to be an objective observer of the mind and body.
 Understanding, clarity, wisdom come from deep observation with directed, focused awareness.
 The first four meditations are Yoga Nidras...
 Continue Reading →